axyiee/dotfiles/README.md

 <img src="gallery/current.png" align="right" width="400" />

-my personal [bspwm] and [river] desktops for a simple gaming, studying and software development workflow
+my personal [bspwm] and [Hyprland] desktops for a simple gaming, studying and software development workflow

 * 🔊 in both rices [pipewire] is being used as audio server
 * 🎨 [ok] is being used as color scheme in almost everything possible